 Always keep an eye on what is selling around you.
 If the market is trending downwards, perhaps consider an offer that is slightly lower than expected; what seems like a low price now might seem like a great result in a few months time.
 If prices are increasing, look at a putting a price range, 'Enquiries Over' style pricing or Auction.

 Ask for feedback from potential buyers who view your home.
-If after four weeks of advertising you haven’t received an offer, think very carefully about re-assessing your price because the market could well be indicating you are too high.
+If after 3-4 weeks of advertising you haven’t received an offer, think very carefully about re-assessing your price because the market could well be indicating you are too high.
 Don't be shy about changing your price as this is done all the time and buyers often pounce once you make the change.

 What’s the best way to price your home?